And Then It Got Ugly

-And Then It Got Ugly (2006) is the fourth studio album by American hard rock band Rhino Bucket.
+And Then It Got Ugly is the fourth studio album by American hard rock band Rhino Bucket, released in 2006.
 The album is their first since 1994's Pain, it features Brian Forsythe of Kix on lead guitar, taking the place of Greg Fields.
 The record also marks the return of Jackie Enx (formerly Liam Jason) on drums.
 The album closes with an acoustic version of the song "I Was Told" from Pain.